 Things to talk about when cold calling an employer

-It is good to take notes while the person is talking.
+- It is good to take notes while the person is talking.
 It is all right to ask them politely to slow down or to repeat something you have missed.

-When you have finished the discussion, it is useful to give a short summary of what you understand has happened and been discussed.
+- When you have finished the discussion, it is useful to give a short summary of what you understand has happened and been discussed.
 This makes sure that you and the other person are clear about what has been said.

-Group Training Organisations (GTO's) employ apprentices and trainees and hire them out to different businesses on a short or long-term basis.
+Group Training Organisations (GTO's) employ both apprentices and trainees and hire them out to different businesses on a short or long-term basis.